kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3322: Add maxRestartTimes to podSpec honoring restart times on failure
+# KEP-3322: Add maxRestartTimesOnFailure to podSpec honoring restart times on failure

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good